Blane245/musicgenerator/README.md

     - When the current time is before the playback length of the composition, the next 25 milliseconds cycle is initiated.

 While the composition is being previewed, the generators that are playing are identified so that they can be highlighted on the track display.

+There are three other timers used during preview:

+- A one second timer that is used to update the time line and to trim the number of sources being evaluated as for starting
+- A 1/2 second timer that checks for updates to the list of active generators
+- A one second timer that handles updates to the signal analyzer for volume and frequency response

 ### Record Realization